EMBRYOPSIDA Pirani & Prado

-EUCOMMIACEAE Engler, nom. cons.
-Back to Garryales
+EUCOMMIACEAE Engler, nom. cons. - Back to Garryales

-Deciduous trees; O-methylated flavonols, little oxalate accumulation, inulin +, tanniniferous; laticifers +, articulated; vessel elements with simple perforations; true tracheids and rays alone, tracheid/tracheid pits circular, bordered; phloem fibres +; nodes 1:1; hairs micropapillate; cuticle wax crystalloids 0; stomata anomocytic; buds perulate; leaves spiral, lamina vernation supervolute-curved, margins toothed; flowers axillary, bracteoles 0; P 0; staminate flowers: A 4-12, filaments short, connective prolonged; endothecium biseriate; tapetal cells 2-6-nucleate; pistillode 0; carpellate flowers: staminodes 0; one carpel aborts; ovules 2/carpel, integument 5-9 cells across, micropyle long [700-1000 µm long], parietal tissue 3-5 cells across, nucellar cap ca 3 cells across; archesporium multicellular; fruit a samara, seed 1; testa thin; endosperm copious, embryo long; n = 17; chloroplast ORF184 lost.
+Trees, deciduous; O-methylated flavonols, little oxalate accumulation, lignans, inulin +, tanniniferous; laticifers +, articulated; vessel elements with simple perforation plates; true tracheids and rays alone, tracheid/tracheid pits circular, bordered; phloem fibres +; nodes 1:1; hairs micropapillate; cuticle wax crystalloids 0; stomata anomocytic; buds perulate; leaves spiral, lamina vernation supervolute-curved, margins toothed; flowers axillary, bracteoles 0; P 0; staminate flowers: A 4-12, filaments short, connective prolonged; endothecium biseriate; tapetal cells 2-6-nucleate; pistillode 0; carpellate flowers: staminodes 0; one carpel aborts; ovule integument 5-9 cells across, micropyle long [700-1000 µm long], parietal tissue 3-5 cells across, nucellar cap ca 3 cells across; archesporium multicellular; fruit a samara, seed 1, flattened; testa thin; endosperm copious, embryo long; n = 17; chloroplast ORF184 lost.

 1[list]/1: Eucommia ulmoides.
 Central China (map: from Guo 2000; Wang et al. 2003; green crosses are fossil distribution, approximate only, mostly from Ferguson et al. 1997).

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 Eucommia fossils occur widely in the North Temperate region from the Palaeocene onwards, being found as far south as central Mexico (Call & Dilcher 1997; Y.-F. Wang et al. 2003; Manchester et al. 2009).
 The oldest fossils are ca 48.6 Ma (Martínez-Millán 2010).

 Pollination Biology & Seed Dispersal.
 Whether chalazogamy occurs in Eucommia is unclear.
 Sogo and Tobe (2006c) noted that some pollen tubes grew towards the chalaza and more than one tube could proceed down the lengthy micropyle; the pollen tube is also sometimes branched.
 Eckardt (1963) recorded pccasional chalazogamy.

-Chemistry, Morphology, etc. The teeth have glandular apices, and associated veins approach them (Hickey & Wolfe 1975).
+Chemistry, Morphology, etc. The teeth of the lamina have glandular apices, and associated veins approach them (Hickey & Wolfe 1975).
 Cullen (1978) described the leaf vernation as being involute.
 The lateral nucellar tissue is thin, ca 2 cells across, and the tissue above the embryo sac is relatively much more prominent (Eckardt 1963).

 For general information, see L.-B. Zhang (2016), and for embryology, etc., see Z.-Y. Zhang et al. (1990).

 Previous Relationships.
 Eucommia has often been associated with Euptelea (see Ranunculales), as in Cronquist (1981), but the chemistry and ovule of the former are consistent with a position in the asterids.